-If you are unhappy with the outcome of your complaint you may seek further advice from the CEDR (Centre for Effective Dispute Resolution).
+If the service-user is unhappy with the outcome of the complaint, the service-user may seek further advice from the CEDR (Centre for Effective Dispute Resolution).
 For this D-Restricted Ltd would make initial contact with them and forward the forms onto the service-user that they require, or CEDR directly to the service-user (this is because D-Restricted Ltd is subscribed to their annual dispute service for independent mediation).
 This is an independent organisation who will provide professional mediation and investigation into the nature and outcome of the complaint.

-The CQC also want you to tell them about your experiences of care.
 It helps them to decide when, where and what to inspect, and to take action to prevent poor care happening to others in future.
 CQC also want to hear about good experiences of care.
 However, it is important to know that CQC cannot make complaints for you or take them up on your behalf because as a regulator the CQC does not have powers to investigate or resolve them.
 You can contact the CQC by email, telephone, or their direct ‘contact us’ form, details are below.

-The Care Quality Commission are keen to receive feedback on the services they regulate, although they (CQC), the Professional Indemnity Insurance Provider (Hiscox), the Nursing and Midwifery Council (NMC) and the Association of Tongue Tie Practitioners (ATP) do not directly deal with complaints, although they may be able to provide service-user’s with additional guidance or support and are also listed below for your convenience.
+Whilst the Care Quality Commission (CQC) are keen to receive feedback on the services they regulate, they (CQC), the Professional Indemnity Insurance Provider (Hiscox), the Nursing and Midwifery Council (NMC) and the Association of Tongue Tie Practitioners (ATP) do not directly deal with complaints, although they may be able to provide service-user’s with additional guidance or support and are also listed below for your convenience.

 Hiscox Insurance Company Ltd, 1 Great St Helen's, London, EC3A 6HX.